CPMpy/cpmpy/docs/how_to_debug.md

     Model(c).solve()
 ```

 The last constraint printed before the exception is the curlpit...
-Please report on Github.
-We want to catch corner cases in CPMpy, even if it is a solver limitation, so please report on the CPMpy github Issues page.
+Please report on GitHub.
+We want to catch corner cases in CPMpy, even if it is a solver limitation, so please report on the CPMpy GitHub Issues page.

 Or maybe, you got one of CPMpy's NotImplementedErrors.
-Share your use case with us on Github and we will implement it.
+Share your use case with us on GitHub and we will implement it.
 Or implemented it yourself first, that is also very welcome ; )

 ## Debugging an UNSATisfiable model